superfell/Beatbox/README.md

 #### In requirements.txt:
 `-e git+https://github.com/superfell/Beatbox@master#egg=beatbox`

+## About Salesforce API retirement

+During 2022 Salesforce are planning to [retire API versions v7 through v20](https://help.salesforce.com/s/articleView?id=000354473&type=1).
+Also planned for 2023 is the retirement of versions v21 through v30.
+If you're on an older version of Beatbox you'll need to update to the latest (which uses API v36) in order for your integrations to continue to work.
+You may also need to update code for API calls where the response structure has changed from the version you're currently using e.g. DescribeGlobal changed significantly somewhere around API v16.

 ## About TLS 1.2 Support

 During 2016 Salesforce plans to [disable TLS 1.0](https://help.salesforce.com/apex/HTViewSolution?id=000221207) support on their service.
-In order for Beatbox to continue working you need to use a python environment that supports TLS 1.2, to do that you need to use Python 2.7.9 (or any newer 2.x version) and your OpenSSL version needs to be 1.0.1 or greater.
+In order for Beatbox to continue working you need to use a python environment that supports TLS 1.2.
+To do that you need to use Python 2.7.9 (or any newer 2.x version) and your OpenSSL version needs to be 1.0.1 or greater.
 You can run `python --version` to check your python version and `python -c "import ssl; print ssl.OPENSSL_VERSION"` to check the version of OpenSSL that python is using.

 Note that if you're on OSX, its bundled with an older version of openSSL than is required.